minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-small-games.md

 ### Kibbles under an office chair

 For this game you only need an office chair and any treats.
-I sprinkled some kibbles under the chair and let Miki search them.
+I sprinkled some kibble under the chair and let Miki search them.
 Although this game is relatively easy for the dog, this is definately fun to watch :)

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABQNqUp-Ssnpzb5iMaNYOqIa/aktivointi/minitehtavia/DSC51202-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABZjOkNfRQNJrRPpK_esh1Ma/aktivointi/minitehtavia/DSC51202.jpg)